mynodebtc/mynode_sdk/README.md

 **Add Application to Device**

 Once the application has been built, it can be added to the device via the web interface.
 In the web interface, navigate Home -> Marketplace -> Add Application.
-On that page, select the application "tar.gz" file generated during the previous build state.
+On that page, select the application *tar.gz* file generated during the previous build state.
 After submitting the form, your app will be available for installation on your device!

 **Share Application**

 After testing your application and verifying it works well, you can share it with the community!

-Submit a PR to the myNode project with the files you created stored under the folder "rootfs/standard/usr/share/mynode_apps/<app name id>".
+Submit a PR to the myNode project with the files you created stored under the folder *rootfs/standard/usr/share/mynode_apps/<app name id>*.

 ## Customizing your Application
 After the SDK fills out the template, there are many options available for customizing your app.
 Some customization steps are required.

-TODO
+Replace *appname* with the name id of your app.

+Update
+- Update your app icon at *appname*.png
+- Update your service file at *appname*.service
+- Update your app info file at *appname*.json
+  - A
+  - B
+- Add your own screenshots under the *screenshots* folder

 ## Manual Local Installation of SDK